A. Purpose

 7. Schedule your exam in MyGrad and notify your GPA once doing so.
 Departmental approval will then be granted.

-8. Submit your preferred name, defense title and location/day/time to the GPA at least three weeks before the exam to be included in School of Dentistry and OHS announcements.
+8. Submit your preferred name, defense title, and location/day/time to the GPA at least three weeks before the exam for School of Dentistry and OHS announcements. (*If you have chosen No Directory Release, the GPA will obtain written permission from you to announce the defense beyond the department.)

-9. Send your reading committee a draft of your written thesis about two weeks before the exam.
+9. Send your reading committee a draft of your written thesis two weeks before the exam.

 Day of Defense